Top quark flavor changing couplings at a muon collider: Limits on and from production in hadronic channel.

 Finally, in the case of SM top production, as discussed above, we require the final-state charged lepton to be outside the central region,

 With the set of cuts described above, we obtain the cross sections for the signal and background processes.
-The results are summarized in table \ref{tab:sigma}, where the cross sections for the signal process (\ref{eq:hc.1}) are given for two anomalous couplings taken different from zero one at a time, $C^{uW}_{13}=1$, $C^{uW}_{31}=0$ and $C^{uW}_{13}=0$, $C^{uW}_{31}=1$.
-We stress here the fact that the signal cross sections, with cuts, grow with $\sqrt{s}$, which reflects both the dominating contribution of VBF for these couplings, and the fact that a significant fraction of events contains well separated final-state particles satisfying (\ref{eq:hc.3}).
+The results are summarized in table \ref{tab:sigma}, where the cross sections for the signal process (\ref{eq:hc.1}) are given for the effective FC couplings $C^{uW}_{13,31}$ and $C^{uB}_{13,31}$ taken non-zero one at a time.

+As expected by the total cross sections in eq.~(\ref{eq:tunn}), we observe here that the signal cross sections for $C^{uW}_{13,31}\neq0$, with cuts, grow with $\sqrt{s}$.
+This reflects both, the dominating contribution of VBF for these couplings, and the fact that a significant fraction of events contains well separated final-state particles satisfying (\ref{eq:hc.3}).
+For $C^{uB}_{13,31}$, we notice in eq.~(\ref{eq:tunn}) that the growth in energy is slower and then, after imposing the cuts, the growth disappears.
+This reflects the fact that the VBF process is not dominant for this coupling.

 Also important are the results shown in table \ref{tab:sigma} for the main background processes, as described above.